Is Play Therapy A Real Thing, And Does It Really Work?

 Medically reviewed by Arianna Williams, LPC, CCTP

-Updated March 29, 2023by BetterHelp Editorial Team
+Updated November 19, 2024by BetterHelp Editorial Team

-Many treatment modalities are available to clients, with some that take on a hands-on interactive approach, such as play therapy.
-Play therapy is a form of treatment that usually does not involve any medical procedures; instead, it often combines talk therapies, like cognitive-behavioral therapy (CBT), with playful, expressive, and interactive therapeutic techniques.
+Many therapy modalities are available to clients, with some that take on a hands-on interactive approach, such as play therapy.
+Play therapy (PT) is a form of treatment that usually does not involve any medical procedures; instead, it often combines talk therapies, like cognitive-behavioral therapy (CBT), with playful, expressive, and interactive therapeutic techniques.
 Anyone of any age may benefit from play therapy, but it is most commonly used in treating young children.

 The client may play alone or with others.
-They may play with the therapist or with their own parents or siblings.
-During the session, the therapist may observe and speak with the individual to evaluate their mental health.
+They may play with the professional or with their own parents or siblings.
+During the session, the counselor may observe and speak with the individual to evaluate their mental health.
 A common technique used during play is a set-up situation that encourages a child to play freely, enthusiastically, and imaginatively.
-When they interact with the client, they rely on their play therapy training to help them guide the child to discovering insights that can change how they experience their world.
+When play counselors interact with the client, they rely on their training to help them guide the child to discovering insights that have a positive change on how they experience their world.

 • Physical or sexual abuse*